 - 1. Designate the lower level for monthly parkers only and control the number of monthly passes assigned so there are never more parkers than spaces.
 Although these passes could be sold at a premium amount given the convenient first-floor access to Merrimac Street, it is inherently inefficient since not all contract parkers would be in the facility at the same time and the opportunity for "over selling" the spaces given how few spaces exist on this level is limited.
 This option would however, simplify traffic and access management of this driveway. - 2.
 Open the lower level to pay-by-plate public parking and post an electronic space-availability sign at the Merrimac Street entrance informing parkers, in real-time, how many spaces are available in the lower level as well as in the upper levels from Titcomb Street with a directional arrow to Titcomb Street.
 This type of parking guidance and space availability sign can be automated through integration with the LPR camera system previously described.
 The fixed LPR cameras would keep track of how many vehicles enter and exit the facility and how many are within the facility in real-time.
+This is the more efficient, and projected higher revenue producing option of the two.
 A couple of examples of electronic space availability signs are depicted in Figure 10 below.